unixorn/zsh-quickstart-kit/README.md

 ## ZSH

-For a list of other ZSH plugins and themes you can use, check out the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.
+For a list of other ZSH plugins and themes you can use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.

 ## Vim